International Student Orientation for Fall 2019 will take place from Tuesday, August 27 to Friday, August 30.

 International undergraduate students will be contacted by the Office of New Student Programs regarding the orientation and visa process.

-SMTD will prepare the immigration documents separately from your offer of admission.
-You will be required to submit a Financial Resource Statement, which will be sent or emailed to you if you decide to accept an offer of admission.
+SMTD will prepare the immigration documents separately from your offer of admission after you accept an offer of admission.
 You will need to submit certified documents of financial support in English.
 All of the required documents are listed on the Financial Resource Statement.
 It will be prepared using the U.S. Government SEVIS system.
 All of this must take place in the summer before the first semester begins.

 - Supporting Financial Documents

-- Copy of your passport page with biographical information and expiration date
+- Copy of your passport page with biographical information, photograph, and expiration date

 - International Student Transfer-in Form